Empowering In-Browser Deep Learning Inference on Edge Devices with Just-in-Time Kernel Optimizations

 We also compare \sysname with the SOTA \emph{one-for-each} kernel approach.
-We use AutoTVM to generate kernel candidates and perform JIT inference as JIT TVM.
-The kernel configuration employed is K0, as described in Table\ref{T.evaluated_kernels}.
-The comparison is illustrated in Figure\ref{F.customized_kernels}.
-As shown, on the Nvidia 3050, \sysname reaches near-peak performance (1159 GFLOPs) within 25 rounds, while AutoTVM lags behind at 350 GFLOPs.
-On the Intel I7, \sysname finds the best kernel implementation at the 8th round, demonstrating a significant performance improvement of approximately 2.80$\times$ compared to AutoTVM.
-Our evaluation suggests that AutoTVM would need 1106 additional tuning rounds to achieve its optimal performance.
+We use AutoTVM and \sysname to tune a kernel for the same hardware, shown in Fig. \ref{F.customized_kernels}.
+The kernel configuration employed is K0 (Table\ref{T.evaluated_kernels}).
+On the Nvidia 3050, \sysname reaches near-peak performance (1159 GFLOPs) within 25 rounds, while AutoTVM lags behind at 350 GFLOPs.
+On the Intel I7, \sysname finds the best kernel implementation at the 8th round, demonstrating 2.80$\times$ speedup compared to AutoTVM at the same round.
+AutoTVM needs 1106 additional tuning rounds to achieve its optimal performance.

-\textbf{Model performance.} We continue to evaluate the end-to-end model performance achieved by \sysname and other baselines.
-In Figure~\ref{F.model_latency_comparison}, we denote RoBERTa as M0, BART as M1, GPT-2 as M2, and T5 as M3.
-As illustrated, \sysname attains more than 3.13$\times$ and 1.36$\times$ speedup on average across the tested models compared to TF.js and ORT-Web on CPU with Wasm, respectively.
-Notably, on the AMD 5800H CPU, \sysname improves by up to 8.27$\times$ on M3 compared to TF.js, while up to 5.64$\times$ on Intel I9.
-Compared to pre-tuned AutoTVM, the achieved speedup is approximately 1.93$\times$ with Wasm and 1.51$\times$ with WebGPU.
+\textbf{Model performance.} We evaluate the end-to-end model performance achieved by \sysname and other baselines.
+In Fig.~\ref{F.model_latency_comparison}, we denote RoBERTa as M0, BART as M1, GPT-2 as M2, and T5 as M3.
+As illustrated, \sysname attains 2.76$\times$ and 1.37$\times$ speedup on average across the tested models compared to TF.js and ORT-Web on CPU with Wasm, respectively.
+Notably, on the AMD 5800H CPU, \sysname improves by 8.27$\times$ on M3 compared to TF.js, while 5.64$\times$ on Intel I9.
+M2 (GPT-2) results on two mobile phones are missing because the model size is over the browser memory limitation of Android.
 As TF.js and ORT-Web cannot support all kernels in the tested models with WebGPU, we do not report their model latency.

+Recently, Large Language Models (LLMs) have been gaining prominence.
+Thus, we evaluate Llama 2 7B model with \sysname under 4-bit quantization.
+According to our evaluation, on Nvidia RTX 3000 using WebGPU, we achieve the processing speed of 12.16 tokens/s.
+Compared to the SOTA in-browser LLM, WebLLM~\cite{webllm}, which operates at 8.72 tokens/s, \sysname accelerates LLM in-browser inference by 39.4\%.

-The JIT kernel optimization on models may take longer than on individual kernels, but it remains efficient.
-As shown in Figure~\ref{F.model_performance_and_time}, for BART, \sysname takes approximately 5.5 seconds to discover the optimal kernel implementations for the Nvidia 3000 GPU.
-For CPUs, peak performance is just achieved after around 17.8s and 22.1s for the Intel i9 and ARM A76, respectively.
+We also show the model latency reduction over time, due to the JIT kernel optimization.
+As shown in Fig.~\ref{F.model_performance_and_time}, for BART, \sysname takes 5.5 seconds to achieve the optimized latency for Nvidia 3000.
+For CPUs, peak performance is achieved after 17.8s and 22.1s for Intel I9 and ARM A76, respectively.